blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 ## Hash Tables

-Hash tables consist of an array coupled with a **hash function** --- such as [MurmurHash](http://en.wikipedia.org/wiki/MurmurHash) or [CityHash](http://en.wikipedia.org/wiki/CityHash) --- and a **collision resolution** scheme, both of which help map the key to an index within the array.
+Hash tables consist of an array coupled with a **hash function**---such as [MurmurHash](http://en.wikipedia.org/wiki/MurmurHash) or [CityHash](http://en.wikipedia.org/wiki/CityHash)---and a **collision resolution** scheme, both of which help map the key to an index within the array.

 ### Hash Functions